girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/building-a-portfolio/discussion.md

 ![Roadmap](/assets/img/lets-talk-about-it.png)
 # SPEAK UP

-- What did you enjoy about building your stock portfolio?
+## What did you enjoy about building your stock portfolio?
+<sparkle-feed-post assignment-name="What did you enjoy about building your stock portfolio?" ></sparkle-feed-post>